NajmosSalahin/Obsidian_Uni/1-Index/Elementary Propability.md

 since there is 1 favourable outcome (getting a 4) out of 6 possible equally likely outcomes (1, 2, 3, 4, 5, 6).

-**Experiment:** An act that can be repeated under given conditions.
+**Experiment:** Experiment is an act that can be repeated under given conditions.
+ **Example:**
+  * Coin tossing

 Experiments may be:
 1. **Deterministic (Predictable) Experiment**
-   - The outcome is unique or certain.
+   - The experiment is called deterministic when the outcome or result is unique or certain.
-   - Examples:
+   - **Examples**:
-     - For a perfect gas, if $P$ = pressure and $V$ = volume (temperature constant):
+     - For a perfect gas, if $P$ = pressure and $V$ = volume and temperature is constant:
        $PV = \text{constant}$
-     - If $H$ = hydrogen and $O$ = oxygen:
+     - If $H$ = hydrogen and $O$ = oxygen then,
        $H + O_2 \to H_2O$ (water)

 2. **Random (Unpredictable) Experiment**
-   - Outcomes cannot be predicted with certainty.
+   - A experiment is called random experiment whose outcomes cannot be predicted with certainty.
    - Examples:
-     - Tossing a coin → unsure if head or tail.
+     - In tossing a coin one is not sure if a head or a tail will be obtained.
-     - A light-tube after $t$ hours → may fail anytime.
+     * If a light-tube has lasted for t hours, nothing can be said about its further life.
+It may fail to function at any moment.

 ---